TheFriendlyCoder/python_template/README.rst

 * clone the project files
 * update all references to 'proj_name' in all files to the name of the new project
-* rename the 'proj_name' subfolder to reflect the new project name
+* rename the 'src/proj_name' subfolder to reflect the new project name
 * update the project specific parameters in the setup.py file in the root folder
 * activate project on `travis-ci.org <https://travis-ci.org/>`_

   * log in to the Travis CI website
   * hover over your avatar in the top-right corner and select 'profile'
   * find your project in the list and click the slider to turn on support
   * click the small cog icon next to your new project to configure settings
   * Enable the "Only build if a .travisci-.yml file is present" setting
-  * Under environment variabls, define the following variables (needed to publish Python packages):
+  * Under environment variables, define the following variables (needed to publish Python packages):

     * *DEPLOY_USER* User name to log in to PyPI package repository
     * *DEPLOY_PASS* Password for the PyPI user

   * Under cron set the master branch to build once a month, so long as no build has run within 24 hours
   * so long as your project has a .travisci.yml file in the root folder the build should automatically start

 * activate project on `readthedocs.org <https://readthedocs.org/>`_

   * log in to the ReadTheDocs website
   * click the drop-down list on your name in the top-left corner and select "My Projects"
   * click "Import a Project"